 - (4) The CGC has reviewed and amended the Company's rules and regulations and instruction that relate to daily operation of every unit to be deprived of corruption and to have the concisely internal control.
-The Company has been officially certified as a renewal member of "Thailand's Private Sector Collective Action Coalition against Corruption" for more 3 years until 2023. - (5) The CGC has reviewed the Corporate Governance Committee Charter in accordance with good corporate governance principles to define roles, scope of authorities and responsibilities of the CGC in order to propose to the Board of Directors for consideration and approval as well as adhering to the guidelines. - (6) The directors, executives and employees of the Company have participated in the following training programs in year 2019, - (6.1) The training program of "Anti-Corruption and Social responsibilities Supervision Committee" - (6.2) The training program of "Corporate Governance, Code of Conduct and Anti-Corruption Policy" - (7) The CGC has acknowledged awards and recognitions received in Year 2019 as follows. - (7.2) The Company received 100 score or "Excellent" level on the Annual General Meeting Quality Assessment of the Listed Companies ("AGM Checklist") Year 2019 conducted by the Thai Investors Association, higher than the average score of the listed company in Year 2019 with 93.70 score.
+The Company has been officially certified as a renewal member of "Thailand's Private Sector Collective Action Coalition against Corruption" for more 3 years until 2023. - (5) The CGC has reviewed the Corporate Governance Committee Charter in accordance with good corporate governance principles to define roles, scope of authorities and responsibilities of the CGC in order to propose to the Board of Directors for consideration and approval as well as adhering to the guidelines. - (6) The directors, executives and employees of the Company have participated in the following training programs in year 2020, - (6.1) Training program of "Anti-Corruption and Social responsibilities Supervision Committee" - (6.2) Training program of "Corporate Governance, Code of Conduct and Anti-Corruption Policy" - (7) The CGC has acknowledged awards and recognitions received in Year 2020 as follows. - (7.2) The Company received 98 score or "Very Good" level on the Annual General Meeting Quality Assessment of the Listed Companies ("AGM Checklist") Year 2020 conducted by the Thai Investors Association, higher than the average score of the listed company in Year 2020 with 93.10 score.